Offline Face Forensics for Mac and Windows.

 ❌ Probably not a fit if you:

-• Want preloaded face databases or identity lookups
+- Want preloaded face databases or identity-by-name lookup

 🗂️ Extraction & Organization

-• Automatically group faces into distinct people identities
+- Automatically cluster faces into distinct “person” groups

-• Organize people consistently across images, videos, and other media sources
+- Organize people consistently across images, videos, and PDFs

-• Face recognition search with configurable similarity thresholds
+- Face and person search with configurable similarity thresholds

 🕶️ Privacy Tools